Condensation Completion and Defects in 2+1D Topological Orders: Example: Toric Code

-Now we compute the relative tensor product (or composition) of bimodules, physically it means the $0$d defects on a $1$d defect fuse along it.
-We show $ (e\oplus f)_0 \ot[A] (\mathbbm1 \oplus m)_1$ as an example, all other relative tensor products are computed similarly.
-The relative tensor product of $ (e\oplus f)_0$ and $(\mathbbm1 \oplus m)_1$ is defined by (see \ref{RTP})
+Now we compute the relative tensor product (or composition) of bimodules, which physically means the $0$d defects on a $1$d defect fuse along it.
+We show $ N_0^m \ot[ {[(\Z_2)_m]} ] M_1^m$ as an example, all other relative tensor products are computed similarly.
+We'll short the relative tensor product as $\ot[A]$ if there is no confusion.